 So, yes you can legally carry in a bar in Minnesota.
-But you can’t legally carry over 0.04 alcohol concentration.
-The exception would be a bar that a properly posts “no guns” sign, or gives a verbal request to leave.
+But you can’t legally carry when over 0.04 alcohol concentration.
+And the exception would be a bar that properly posts a “no guns” sign, or gives a verbal request to leave.

 Gun-related pages on Liberty-Lawyer.com

 Gun Crimes Defense Attorney

 Ineligible Person in Possession of a Firearm

 What is firearm possession?

 Restoration of civil rights to firearms

 Carrying under the influence (this page)

 “Do I need a lawyer for carrying under the influence charges or a permit revocation?”

 As always, it’s up to you whether you want help from a professional.